U.S. asks India, other to go slow in boosting trade ties with Iran

 Tehran denies any involvement in terrorism.

-Sherman said geopolitical events and Tehran's role in them could jeopardize the nuclear talks, but hoped a nuclear deal could be clinched with Iran by the end of June.
+Sherman said geopolitical events and Tehran's role in them could jeopardise the nuclear talks, but hoped a nuclear deal could be clinched with Iran by the end of June.

 "...
 There are a lot of details that have to be worked out, and there are a lot of events happening in the world, and those events could derail the agreement," said Sherman, who is on an official visit to India.